-Blood donations confirmed positive for anti-HBc with anti-HBs <100 mIU/mL are deemed unsuitable for release whereas blood donations confirmed positive for anti-HBc with anti-HBs levels ≥100 mIU/mLtested in the past 24 months by a UK Blood Service, can be considered suitable for release if HBsAg and ID HBV DNA negative.
+Blood donations confirmed positive for anti-HBc with anti-HBs <100 mIU/mL are deemed unsuitable for release whereas blood donations confirmed positive for anti-HBc with anti-HBs levels >=100 mIU/mLtested in the past 24 months by a UK Blood Service, can be considered suitable for release if HBsAg and ID HBV DNA negative.

-In the case of tissue and stem cell donations ONLY, there is no requirement for an anti-HBs level of ≥100 mIU/mI if both HBsAg and HBV DNA negative on individual donation [non-pooled] screening.
+In the case of tissue and stem cell donations ONLY, there is no requirement for an anti-HBs level of >=100 mIU/ml if both HBsAg and HBV DNA negative on individual donation [non-pooled] screening.

-- The UK requirement for the minimum level of sensitivity for the performance of anti-HBs testing is that a positive result should be obtained "during assay evaluation/validation/verification with a quality control reagent calibrated to the WHO International Standard.
-In the absence of standardisation against a WHO International Standard, the quality control must be validated for use by the UK Blood Service using the material." with the anti-HBs standard available from NIBSC (QCRHBsQC1 or equivalent). - "In addition to the assay manufacturer's controls a quality control suitable for the purposes of monitoring the performance of in-vitro assays must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method.
-Where available, the quality control should be CE or UKCA marked.
-The quality control must be manufactured by a different manufacturer to that of the assay."
-In addition to the assay manufacturer's controls, the NIBSC anti-HBs quality control preparation must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method. - No series of tests should be considered acceptable unless the result of the assay manufacturer's "controls" and the additional quality control samples have satisfied the criteria laid down.
+- The UK requirement for the minimum level of sensitivity for the performance of anti-HBs testing is that a positive result should be obtained with the anti-HBs standard available from NIBSC (QCRHBsQC1 or equivalent). - In addition to the assay manufacturer's controls, the NIBSC anti-HBs quality control preparation must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method. - No series of tests should be considered acceptable unless the result of the assay manufacturer's and the additional quality control samples have satisfied the criteria laid down.